Integrative-Transcriptomics/OmicsTIDE/README.md

 OmicsTIDE combines the benefits of data- and hypothesis-driven analysis by using partitioning algorithms to detect regulatory trends between two data sets on the one hand and by allowing the user to contribute to the analysis based on prior knowledge in an interactive and exploratory manner on the other hand.

-The tab-based and dynamic design of OmicsTIDE enables the user to break down large-scale data sets to a manageable and clear number of genes following three major analysis steps while keeping the option to review, refine or remove (previous) analysis steps.
+The tab-based and dynamic design of OmicsTIDE enables the user to break down large-scale data sets to a manageable and clear number of genes following three major analysis steps (see figure below) while keeping the option to review, refine or remove (previous) analysis steps.

 OmicsTIDE is written in JavaScript using the D3.js and jQuery libraries as well as the Bootstrap framework to enable a clear and dynamic front-end design.
 For data loading, modification and major data modeling steps, like partitioning and the subsequent trend comparison, OmicsTIDE uses the Flask web framework as back end.

 A detailed description of the tool can be found in the [tutorial](doc/TUTORIAL.md).

 ## Installation Guide
 The following steps are required to set up the requirements for properly running OmicsTIDE.
 The installation process includes python libraries for the back-end implementation.
 Scripts required for the front-end functions are all loaded directly from the web.